-In the Identification group, provide a name and an optional description for the schedule.
+In the Identification group, enter a name and a description for the schedule.

-In the Runs group, click New to create a new run.
+In the Runs group, click New to create a run.

-A run determines when backups will run in the current schedule.
+A run determines when backups will run within the current schedule.
 Each run covers the backup level, as well as the time and days for it to perform.

-In the Options group, select the backup level (full, differential, or incremental).
+In the Options group, select the backup level.

-In the Scheduling group, set the frequency and the relevant time/day/month options when the backups will run.
+In the Scheduling group, select the frequency, and set time and date when the backups will run.

-To edit an existing schedule, click the schedule, and then click Edit on the toolbar or in the context menu.
+To edit a job schedule, select the desired schedule, and then click Edit on the toolbar or in the context menu of the schedule.

-To show a list of clients that are using a schedule, click the schedule, and then click Show Clients on the toolbar or in the context menu.
+To view the list of clients using a job schedule, select the desired schedule, and then click Show Clients on the toolbar or in the context menu of the schedule.

-To delete a schedule, click the schedule, and then click Delete on the toolbar or in the context menu.
+To delete a job schedule, select the desired schedule, and then click Delete on the toolbar or in the context menu of the schedule.

-To export a schedule, select the one in the list of schedules, click Export on the toolbar, and then save the XML-file to the desired location.
+To export the job schedules, click Export on the toolbar, and then save the XML-file to a desired location.

-You can later import the saved schedule to another CFA.
+You can later import these schedules to another CFA.

-To import a schedule, click Import on the toolbar, and then select a valid XML-file (for example, exported from another CFA) to upload.
+To import the job schedules, click Import on the toolbar, and then select a valid XML-file (for example, exported from another CFA) to upload.

 Backup level considerations